FOREX-Euro extends rebound as bears trim bets ahead of G7 call

-TOKYO, June 5 (Reuters) - The euro extended gains to a one-week high on Tuesday as some sellers pared back their huge bets against the currency ahead of a conference call by the Group of Seven financial policy makers.
+TOKYO, June 5 (Reuters) - The euro edged up further from last week’s two-year low on Tuesday as sellers were tempted to pare back their huge bets against the currency ahead of a conference call by the Group of Seven financial policy makers.

-Although market players remain sceptical of a major breakthrough given a lack of consensus within Europe on how to save Spanish banks among other things, there was caution in case the meeting does lead to some kind of agreement between policymakers, given the record short positions on the euro.
+The move reflected caution in case policymakers took powerful steps to contain the debt crisis, although many market players are sceptical of a major breakthrough given a lack of consensus within Europe on how to save Spanish banks among other things.

 “It will take a long time to resolve the debt crisis.
 I don’t expect European policy makers to come to an agreement soon.
 I am ready to sell the euro around $1.2550,” said a trader at a Japanese bank.